yandex-cloud/docs/en/message-queue/api-ref/queue/CreateQueue.md

 The queue name must be unique within the folder and cannot exceed 80 characters.
 You can use numbers, letters, underscores, and hyphens in the name.
 The name of a FIFO queue must end with the `.fifo` suffix.

-> [!NOTE]
->
+{% note info %}

-> Always store the queue URL in the system in exactly the same form in which it is returned by Message Queue when the queue is created.
+Always store the queue URL in the system in exactly the same form in which it is returned by Message Queue when the queue is created.
 Don't form a URL out of individual parts, because they may change.

+{% endnote %}

 ## Request {#request}